AdobeDocs/graphql-mesh-gateway/src/pages/reference/extending-unified-schema.md

 export default resolvers
 ```

-GraphQL Mesh relies on [GraphQL Code Generator](https://www.graphql-code-generator.com/) to generate the `Resolvers` type that gives you access to:
+API Mesh relies on the [GraphQL Code Generator](https://www.graphql-code-generator.com/) to generate the `Resolvers` type that gives you access to:

 - fully typed resolvers map